 While in the catatonic state, an opossum’s body goes limp.
 The front feet form into balls, and drool may even run out of its mouth.
-It almost appears as rigor mortis has already begun.
+It almost appears as if rigor mortis has already begun.

 Is This Mechanism Effective?

 The fact that they mimic death is offputting to predators.
-Many predators prefer live prey and would rarely go after a ‘dead’ opossum.
+Many predators prefer live prey and rarely go after a ‘dead’ opossum.

 They will sniff or move it around and afterward leave it alone.
 When touched or attacked while in this state, the opossum doesn’t flinch.

 This is because its entire body is limp, so it does not feel any pain.
 In this case, the automatic response of these mammals truly saves their lives.

 An opossum’s odd traits do not end with it playing dead.
 Laying down like a corpse is not enough.
 They go as far as producing a smell that suggests it may be ‘decaying.’
 This animal has anal glands that secrete large amounts of green mucus.